makinacorpus/filechunk-bundle/README.md

 # File upload widget and file management for Symfony

-This bundle provides various helpers for managing files in Symfony:

- - a chunked file upload endpoint, that is tailored to be used with the https://github.com/makinacorpus/filechunk-front widget, but that may be used by any other component,
+This bundle provides a chunked file upload endpoint, that is tailored to be used with the https://github.com/makinacorpus/filechunk-front widget, but that may be used by any other component,

- - a file manager that allows you to register logical schemes (such as `upload://`, `temporary://`, ... and convert back and forth absolute path names and scheme-based URIs, allowing you to store protocol relative URIs in database avoiding absolute path handling nightmare,

- - provides a PHP StreamWrapper implementation for transparent usage of custom URI schemes.

 The chunked file upload endpoint allows: